radleap/Transfer-Learning-Gif-Creation/README.md

 This project is a fun application of neural networks to "transfer" learned styles to a different image's content.
 The feature mapped layers that are created in convultions can be used in combination to find "correlations" that represent style.
 A VGG-16 model, and layers are used.
 An optimization function is applied to iteratively "transfer" the style.

-write more

-**Problem Statement**: write more
-**Evaluation**: write more
+This is computationally expensive, so using a platform like heroku to operationalize would prove difficult.
+However, scaled computing on AWS is a potential option to operationalize.

 ![sailing gif][image2]